Canadian sports broadcaster enjoying life and work in London

 The Vancouver Sun – October 28, 2011

-LONDON — Another NHL season is weeks away, but instead of preparing for another season in the press box , one of Canada’s most famous hockey voices is half a world away from the action.
+LONDON – Another NHL season is just weeks away, but instead of preparing for another set of Saturday nights in the press box, one of Canada’s most famous hockey voice is half a world away.

 Rather, Paul Romanuk is basking outside a Covent Garden pub in the heat of a rare cloudless day in London.